Yu Lung, Xuanzang, Zhu Bajie, Sun Wukong, and Sha Wujing.

 Side Quest: Take a drink every time Wukong and company get sidetracked because 1) Xuanzang got kidnapped and/or 2) the locals are being menaced by a demon.

-Stupid Good: Xuanzang, SO very much.
-Every time a demon disguises itself as a human in peril, you can wager your donkey that Xuanzang will insist on helping said disguised demon.
+Stupid Good: Every time a demon disguises itself as a human in peril, you can wager your donkey that Xuanzang will insist on helping said disguised demon.
 Despite knowing that demons can take human form, and that Wukong can see through their disguises, Xuanzang gladly ignores Wukong's advice because he's just that compassionate of a guy.
 Only once in the entire book, in one of the later chapters, does he consider that Wukong might be right... only to revert back to Stupid Good when the demon (disguised as a child) puts on the puppy dog eyes.
+This is justified by the very fact that he is suppose to be a really good Buddhist monk.
+It wouldn't be particularly Buddhist to be selectively compassionate and only help the people he wants to help.

-Take That: Apparently, some scholars believe that the work is one big Take That against the decadent government at the time.
+Take That: Some scholars believe that the work is one against the decadent government at the time.

 That's No Moon: Those weren't pillars that Wukong vandalized, those were Budda's fingers!